-- 8 oz. organic carrier oil (we like olive oil)
+- 8 oz organic carrier oil (we used olive)

 - 1/2 1 tsp organic menthol crystals

-- 3/4 oz.
-1 oz. natural beeswax, coarsely chopped or use pastilles
+- 3/4 oz 1 oz natural beeswax, coarsely chopped or use pastilles

 - 20 drops organic eucalyptus essential oil

 - 10 drops organic rosemary essential oil

-As with the Basic Vapor Rub, less wax will yield more of an ointment viscosity, while the whole ounce of wax will create a more solid balm.
+Depending on the texture you want, measure out the beeswax.
+Less wax will yield more of an ointment viscosity, while the whole ounce of wax will create a more solid, lip balm like consistency.
 Heat the olive oil and beeswax in a double boiler until the beeswax melts.
 Remove from heat.
 Add menthol crystals (1/2 tsp for a gentle balm or 1 tsp for a stronger remedy) and essential oils, stir until dissolved, and quickly pour into jars.
-Immediately place lids loosely over the jars so the oils don't escape.
-Allow to cool completely before placing caps onto the containers.
+Immediately place lids loosely over the jars so the oils don't escape, but allow to cool completely before placing caps onto the containers.

-Note: The menthol crystals may be irritating when inhaled, so always use them in a well-ventilated area or wear a mask, if needed.
+Note: The menthol crystals may be irritating when inhaled, so always use them in a well ventilated area or wear a mask if needed.